-While the epidural is in place, you will need to stay in bed and wear a monitor belt that measures your baby's heart beat and your contractions.
+While the epidural is in place, you will have less feeling below your belly button and less movement in your legs.
+You will need to stay in bed and wear a monitor belt that measures your baby's heart beat and your contractions.
+Your nurse may need to put a thin tube called a catheter into your bladder to drain urine (pee).